Sarthak12903/Sarthak12903/README.md

 ## About Me:
 - 🌱 I’m currently Working to master my Full-Stack Development Skills.
 - 👯 I’m looking to collaborate on various Web based project
-- 💬 Ask me about HTML,CSS,JS, ReactJs, NodeJs, ExpressJs,MongoDB, PostgreSQL and C++
+- 💬 Ask me about full-stack development
 - 📫 How to reach me: sarthak12903@gmail.com
 - ⚡ Fun fact: My code is like a fine wine – it only gets better with time and lots of debugging.